 And then the bottom.

-Then place the dough back to rest- whilst basking in your own glory “How much goodness have I just put into that dough!!”
+Then place the dough back to rest- whilst basking in your own glory “How much goodness and strength have I just put into that dough!!”

 Why we stretch and fold

 Yeast fermentation needs time, warmth and food to develop.
 By using the stretch and fold technique, the dough receives the following benefits:

 - The gluten network is realigned which supports a stronger structure.

 - The yeast gains fresh food to feast on.

 - The outside edges of the dough gain more strength to support it when rising.